stellaw1/portfolio-site/posts/blog/2024-01-09-beers-and-bitter-things.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/tgNtNWrjUrs?si=BDK-q9MDO81YC_KH" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 2023 was a truly unforgettable year.
 It was the year we graduated.
-We travelled to four new countries/ cities (Mexico, Korea, Japan, & San Francisco), went to so many concerts (Valley, TWICE, Ed Sheeran, & Coldplay), partied with friends (new & old), learnt new sports (and climbed to intramural champions btw).
+We travelled to four new countries/ cities (Mexico, Korea, Japan, & San Francisco), went to so many concerts (Valley, TWICE, Ed Sheeran, & Coldplay), partied with friends (new & old), learnt new sports (and won intramural champions btw).
 So much happened this year.
 It was a year full of doing, and not a lot of reflecting which I think will be the opposite of how 2024 will play out.

 2024 is the year of the dragon and I foresee it will be the year we really feel like we are **growing old**.
 This feeling hit me recently in a candid conversation with some friends, when friend A admitted that she recently started enjoying beer and friend B responded, "isn't that just the adulting thing where you start to appreciate bitter things?"